-The principal occupation and business experience during the last five years for each of the directors and executive officers of the Company are as follows:
+The principal occupation and business experience during the last five years for each of the Directors and Officers of the Company are as follows:

-John V. Winfield -- Mr. Winfield was first elected to the Board in May of 1996 and currently serves as the Company's Chairman of the Board, President and Chief Executive Officer.
-Mr. Winfield is also Chairman of the Board, President and Chief Executive Officer of Portsmouth's parent company Santa Fe, a public company, having held those positions since April 1996.
-Mr. Winfield is also Chairman of the Board, President and Chief Executive Officer of Santa Fe's parent company, InterGroup, a public company, and has held those positions since 1987.
+John V. Winfield -- Mr. Winfield was first elected to the Board in May of 1995 and currently serves as the Company's Chairman of the Board, President and Chief Executive Officer, having been appointed as such in April 1996.
+Mr. Winfield is also the Chairman of the Board, President and Chief Executive Officer of the Company's subsidiary, Portsmouth, having held those positions since May of 1996.
+Mr. Winfield is Chairman of the Board, President and Chief Executive Officer of the Board, President and Chief Executive Officer of The InterGroup Corporation ("InterGroup"), a public company, and has held those positions since 1987.
 Mr. Winfield also served as Chairman of the Board of Comstock Mining Inc. (NYSE MKT: LODE) ("Comstock"), a public company, from June 2011 to September 2015.
 Mr. Winfield's extensive experience as an entrepreneur and investor, as well as his managerial and leadership experience from serving as a chief executive officer and director of public companies, led to the Board's conclusion that he should serve as a director of the Company.